TritonDataCenter/sdc-amonadm/docs/man/amonadm.md

-mantamon 1 "July 2013" Manta "Manta Administrator Commands"
+amonadm 1 "Amon Administrator Commands"
 ===========================================================

 NAME
 ----

-mantamon - manage Amon probes and alarms for a datacenter
+amonadm - Manage Amon probes and alarms for a datacenter

 SYNOPSIS
 --------

-`mantamon` [OPTION...] command [command-specific arguments]
+`amonadm` [OPTION...] command [command-specific arguments]

 DESCRIPTION
 -----------

-mantamon manages Amon probes and alarms for Manta services within a single datacenter.
+amonadm manages Amon probes and alarms for services within a single datacenter.
 The most common operation(s) will be listing, viewing and closing alarms, however probe management is typically done at deployment time.

-A few notes on how mantamon sets up probes in Amon:
+A few notes on how amonadm sets up probes in Amon:

 - Each "service" is a probe group.
 This means that all alarms for a service even on different machines only results in one page.
-It is expected that operators upon getting an alert/page investigate the state of the system fully with `mantamon alarms`.
+It is expected that operators upon getting an alert/page investigate the state of the system fully with `amonadm alarms`.
-- Probes are added for a machine/role by combining the role name with all the probes under `common`; the exception is `compute`, which is where marlin-agent probes are defined (GZ).
+- Probes are added for a machine/role by combining the role name with all the probes under `common`; the exception is `global`, which is for GZ (global zone) defined probes.
-- mantamon is not idempotent; calling `add` twice on a role/machine will just double up all the probes.
-Use `drop` before `add` for the targeted system(s).
+- amonadm is not idempotent; calling `add` twice on a role/machine will just double up all the probes.
+Use `update` for updating all installed probes.

 The commands that you'll use on "live" systems are mostly: